Davi-Massaru/DNA-similarity-and-classify/README.md

 ## Video Demo

-The explanation of how the project works can be found at this link.
+To understand how the project works, please watch the demonstration at this [link](https://youtu.be/mk2jMwolnvU?si=TVF8cD9tNNQDgSdZ).

 ## Solution